batonius/ray-ten/README.md

 | Ryzen 7 3700X (8 cores) | 39M                | 300M             | 7M           | 17M         |
 | MediaTek Dimensity 1200 | -                  | -                | 10M          | 12M         |

 All browser versions are the most recent as of August 07, 2022.
-WASM modules are optimized with `wasm-opt -O4` and run in single core mode.
+WASM modules are compiled with `+simd128`, optimized with `wasm-opt -O4` and run in single core mode.
 Yes, mobile Firefox is faster than the desktop version.

 **That multicore difference is huge, can't you use rayon in WASM somehow?**